 Commander Keen in Invasion of the Vorticons

-The first game in this side-scrolling platformer series was Commander Keen in Invasion of the Vorticons, was released in 1990 for MS-DOS.
-This game is divided into three episodes called "Marooned on Mars", "The Earth Explodes", and "Keen Must Die!"
+The first game in this side-scrolling platformer series was Commander Keen in Invasion of the Vorticons, released in 1990 for MS-DOS.
+This game is divided into three episodes called "Marooned on Mars," "The Earth Explodes," and "Keen Must Die!"
 The first episode was released for free through a shareware model.
 It was developed by a team consisting of programmers John Carmack and John Romero, designer Tom Hall, artist Adrian Carmack, and manager Jay Wilbur.
 It was published by Apogee Software.

 Commander Keen in Invasion of the Vorticons an eight-year-old child genius named Billy Blaze, who takes on the alter ego of a superhero called Commander Keen, as he retrieves the stolen parts of his spaceship from the cities of Mars, stops an alien mothership from destroying landmarks on Earth, and hunts down the alien leader, the Grand Intellect, on the alien home planet.
 All three episodes in this release feature Commander Keen running, jumping, and shooting through various levels while fighting against aliens, robots, and other enemies.